Vernon Township Municipal Utilities Authority Rules and Regulations

 - The owner of each house connection shall be responsible for and make such provisions as he deems necessary to protect his premises against backflow of sewage from the sanitary sewer.
 Sufficient check valve and appurtenant equipment shall be installed and maintained by owner as he deems necessary.
 All such appurtenances and equipment shall be the sole responsibility of the owner and the VTMUA shall not be responsible for the installation, operation, or for damage caused by sewerage backflow.

-- Whenever an application is submitted to the land use board or building department for a new construction or a change in use of an existing construction, the applicant must meet with the executive director of the VTMUA.
+- Whenever an application is submitted to the land use board or building department for a new construction or a change in use of an existing construction, PLEASE NOTE the applicant must meet with the VTMUA.
 The meeting should occur simultaneously with the applicant’s initial meeting with the land use board/building department.
-(R17-36)
+(R18-27)

 - New Construction: Applicants for new construction shall comply with all other application procedures set forth in Section 3.3 and 3.4 of the VTMUA Rules and Regulations.